ABOUT

 ARCHES is a statewide public-private partnership built on California’s long-standing H2 and renewable energy leadership to serve as the applicant and organizer for a statewide H2 hub.

 The State—led by GO-Biz alongside other state agencies, the legislature, local governments, and the State’s institutions of higher education, including UC and two of its affiliated national laboratories—provides vision, leadership, oversight, accountability, and matching funds.
 Industry partners bring deep technical expertise and capability for building an H2 network in California and significant in-kind matching capacity.
-Local governments, environmental justice advocates, nonprofits, and organized labor bring a strong focus on workforce development, community involvement, public health, environmental protection, and other issues of critical importance to ARCHES.

 Why a California renewable H2 hub is poised to succeed and meet California’s needs